shwetank/extension-docs/tut_architecture_overview.md

 	No external scripts or resources loaded over HTTP are allowed - except in the case of your local server, in which case you could add either `http://127.0.0.1` or `localhost` to your whitelist.
 You could also add the following schemes to the whitelist: `chrome-extension` and `chrome-extension-resource`.

 	Please note that this does not have any effect on the way you do AJAX.
 You are free to make a call through `XMLHttpRequest()` to any origin.

+	Also, if you are familiar with the old version of Opera extensions, then you would be used to declaring permissions for cookie sharing.
+No such requirement is there for extensions in nex versions, so you can do away with it.
+If you are converting your *.oex*	extensions to an *.nex* based one, then you can remove the requirement for declaring permission for cookie sharing.

 ## Supported APIs
 Opera supports a certain subset of chrome.\* APIs found in the Chromium project, as well as APIs exclusive to Opera which are under the *opr* object.